jamarino/IntervalTree/README.md

 1. Model tree nodes as value types (`struct`) rather than objects (`class`)
     * Objects suffer memory overhead in the form of type and method information
     * Since `struct`s cannot reference themselves an index (`int`) is used to reference other nodes
-1. Store nodes and intervals in indexable lists, use indexes rather than references as pointers
+1. Store nodes and intervals in indexable arrays, use indexes rather than references as pointers
     * Pointers in 64-bit systems take up 8 bytes of storage, `int`s only take 4 bytes
     * Storing value types in Lists/Arrays may improve CPU caching since elements are co-located
 1. Nodes store their intervals in linked lists